ibm-cloud-docs/AnalyticsEngine/Kernel-Settings.md

 To change settings per notebook and kernel, refer to the [overriding kernel settings section](/docs/services/AnalyticsEngine/Kernel-Settings.html#overriding-kernel-settings).

 ## Number of concurrent kernels
-There is no explicit limit set on numbers of kernels.The maximum number of kernels depends on the containers available in the cluster.
+There is no explicit limit set on numbers of kernels.
+The maximum number of kernels depends on the nodes available in the cluster.

 For example: